Contemplate

 La Folie Douce – The Hotel That Never Sleeps

-Raw materials blend with panache and the most delicate materials.
-The design is off the rails, but it's under control.
-The show isn't just in the decor; La Folie Douce also has its own in-house cabaret.
-A crazy setting for a lively celebration, "open to all those who are open-minded."
-Hybrid, stylish, and free, right in the spirit of the 1920s, but version 2020's.
+Raw, unfinished materials blend with the most refined textures — a daring mix that somehow feels perfectly under control.
+The show isn’t just in the décor; La Folie Douce also houses its own cabaret.
+A spectacular stage for life and celebration, “open to all those who are open-minded.”
+Hybrid, stylish, and free — entirely in the spirit of the Roaring Twenties, only version 2.0.

 Le Refuge du Montenvers – Suspended Charm